telerik/winforms-docs/map/features/navigation-controls.md

 # Navigation Controls

-__RadMap__ provides incorporates a navigation tool allowing the end to user to easily zoom, pan and change the current view.
+__RadMap__ incorporates a navigation tool allowing the end to user to easily zoom, pan and change the current view.

 >caption Figure 1: Navigation Bar

 ![map features navigation controls 001](images/map-features-navigation-controls001.png)

 The __RadMap.ShowNavigationBar__ property is responsible for showing or hiding the navigation bar.
-By default this property is set to *true* and the location of the location is set to *BottomRight*.
+By default this property is set to *true* and the location of the navigation bar is set to *BottomRight*.

 #### Hide Navigation Bar